iAbhishek91/google-cloud/Services/NW-05-cloud-DNS.md

   - Transient hostname: instance-1
 - FQDN: hostname.zone.c.project-id.internal
 - internal DNS resolver  (this are known as metadata server) helps to configure the compute engine (169.254.169.254).
 Try **ping 169.254.169.254**.
 This are used by GCP internally.
-- When a instance is recreated with same name, the DNS updates the IP address and points ot instance.
+- When a instance is recreated with same name, the DNS updates the IP address and points to the instance.
 - internally a lookup table is used to map internal address with external addresses.
 - They are configured for use on instance via DHCP.
 - Provides answer for internal and external address.

 - instances with external IP address can allow connections from hosts outside the projects.
-  - user can directly connect directly using external IP address.
+  - user can directly connect using external IP address.
   - admins can also publish public DNS records pointing to the instances.
 Public DNs records are not published automatically.
 - To publish the external IP of the instance we can either use existing DNS server of the company - outside GCP.
+OR
 - DNS zone can be hosted using cloud DNS.

 ## Alias IP ranges